robertprast/goop/README.md

    - Middleware dynamically routes requests based on URL prefixes to the appropriate engine:
      - `/openai` for the OpenAI LLM engine.
      - `/bedrock` for the Bedrock (Anthropic) engine.
-     - `/azure` for the Azure OpenAI engine.
-     - `/vertex` for Google Vertex AI engine
+     - `/gemini` for Google gemini AI engine
-     - `/openai-proxy` for OpenAI interfaces for Bedrock/Vertex based LLMs
+     - `/openai-proxy` for OpenAI interfaces for Bedrock/Gemini/OpenAI based LLMs

 3. **Pre and Post-Response Hooks**:
    - Engines integrate with the audit package to log inline hooks on raw request/response structs.
 The proxy supports non-blocking SSE/streaming, and the post-response hook is triggered only after the client connection is closed.